Today I’m being nice and bringing joy to the world.

 - Peel and finely dice the onion.

-- Heat the olive oil in a medium sized saucepan, add the onions and cook on a low heat until they soften, become translucent and give off there natural sweetness.
+- Heat the olive oil in a medium-sized saucepan, add the onions and cook on a low heat until they soften, become translucent and give off their natural sweetness.

 - Blend the soup to a smooth consistency and season with salt to taste.
 If the soup is too thick add more water.